Top 5 Low-Code / No-Code Data Integration Features for Data Teams

 - Software is required, but having software is not actually a business objective.
 The business needs reliable and timely data from ETL/ELT which to drive analytics and AI/ML.

 - Creating software by hand is quite an esoteric and exclusive occupation.
 It can be a tremendous bottleneck in time and cost.

 A Low-Code / No-Code (LCNC) data integration strategy has become a vital part of solving this puzzle.
 LCNC switches the focus back to where it should be: on the data, not on the process to prepare the data.
 In this way, two key objectives can be met:

 - The ability to iterate data solutions rapidly to keep up with the pace of change.

 - The ability to quickly bring a minimum viable data product (MVP) to production.
 This applies equally to operational reporting, joined-up analytics, right through to data science experiments.

-In this article I will talk about the top five features that help make LCNC a legitimate alternative to hand coding.
+In this article I will talk about the top five features that help make LCNC a legitimate alternative to hand coding data integration and transformation processes.
 Starting, of course, with the fundamental fact that LCNC platforms generate code themselves.

 1. Code generation

 A good LCNC data integration platform presents a primarily graphical user interface (GUI).
 Rather than laboriously typing hundreds of lines of code, the user can build sophisticated logic using drag and drop operations that link simpler functions.
 For example, a Rank component plus a Filter component becomes a deduplicator.
 The LCNC platform generates the necessary code itself.